Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 ---------------------------------------------------------------

-Version 3.09   ***Spoilers Below***   ***Spoilers Below***
+Version 3.10   ***Spoilers Below***   ***Spoilers Below***

-Changes: 3.09
+Changes: 3.10

 ***This mod is no longer compatible with non-EE Baldur's Gate.
 Separating everything was getting in the way of our code.
 If you're really a die hard original Baldur's Gate user, message me and I can send you 1.071.
 That's the last version that might (and I mean might) work for you.

 	Main Mod:

-        	1. Fixed a setup issue with Alora, Nephele, and Petsy so that the Easter Egg script will work.
-                2. Minor grammatical correction in 1 Viconia line.
-                3. Added crossmod script Easter Egg for Smiling Imp's version of Alora

-        For the Evil:
-                1. Added crossmod dialogue with Smiling Imp's versions of BG1 NPCs
+        	1. Updated a number of the Russian tra files to correct minor typos and add a missing line of dialogue.
+                2. Added a line from Mazzy if you kill the Shadow Dragon

 --------------------------------------------------------------------------------------------------------------------------------------------------------